jhumelsine/jhumelsine.github.io/_posts/2023-10-07-factory-design-patterns.md

 Prototype includes a repository. _Breeder_ objects are created and added to the Prototype repository.
 Each object is identifiable via a key, which could be a name or any unique key.
 When a new object is needed, the repository is searched using the key.
 If a breeder object is found for that key, then its non-static method is called, and the object it instantiates is returned.

 Prototype doesn't know class types.
-It can return a new object for any breeder object in its respository.
+It can return a new object for any breeder object in its repository.
 This makes it a flexible creational pattern when the set of possible class types aren't known in advance.

 ## Builder
 I don’t think I can describe Builder in a paragraph or two and give it justice.
 I’ll just state that it’s useful when you need to initialize and assemble a composite of objects rather than a single object instance.